 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are multiple COVID vaccines at various stages of the development, approval and distribution process.
-The clinical trials for the Pfizer vaccine showed a 95% efficacy rate and 94% with the Moderna vaccine in preventing symptomatic COVID.
-That means the rate of catching COVID in vaccinated participants was only 5-6% of the rate seen in those who received placebo.
-There is still a small chance of infection post-vaccination.
-Masks and social distancing will be with us for some time to come.
-As with other vaccines, the more people who get immunized, the greater the community-wide protection against the disease.
+The Pfizer and Moderna vaccines are FDA approved and the Johnson & Johnson vaccine is administered under Emergency Use Authorization.
+Clinical trials for the Pfizer and Moderna vaccines showed more than 90% efficacy in preventing symptomatic COVID.
+That means the rate of catching COVID in vaccinated participants was less than 10% of the rate seen in those who received placebo.
+There is still a chance of infection post-vaccination.

 Show All Answers